2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.txt

 the Cloud Health reports have been checked and/or tidied up, open File Explorer and add the Cloud Health reports to the "cloudhealth" directory within the program's root directory (~/2wchval_vx.x.x/cloudhealth).

+The VNS reports from Monday may download without the client name as part of the file name.
+To get the reports to run correctly, add "VNS Health " to the start of each of those file names (i.e. "VNS Health EC2...", etc).
+Other client reports are properly named already when downloaded, but it's a good idea to verify that as well.

 2. Right-click the Windows Start Menu icon and open the Terminal as an Administrator.

 3. Navigate to the program's directory using the `cd` command.